-I am a Postdoctoral Associate in the Department of Anthropology at Cornell University.
-I received my Ph.D. from this department in 2016.
+I am a Lecturer in the Program in Writing and Rhetoric at Stanford University.
+I received my Ph.D. from Cornell University’s Department of Anthropology in 2016.
 As a sociocultural anthropologist, my research concerns capitalism, food, and ethics of care in South Asia.

 To get in touch, please e-mail email@example.com.

 What does it mean to care and be cared for under conditions of chronic economic insecurity?
 My book project considers how rural families grappling with precarious agrarian livelihoods articulate an ethics of care.
 Given Bihar’s history of food insecurity, I examine care primarily in terms of food practices—the daily work of farming, cooking, and commensal eating that sustains the family.
 These practices also entails multiple forms of care directed at non-human others: animals, crops, foods, land, and gods.
 I explore these relations at a moment when economic liberalization and mounting environmental risks have rendered agrarian life tenuous, fueling urban migration and reconfiguring kinship and caste relations in the village.

 This project challenges the surplus/scarcity dichotomy that often frames scholarship on food insecurity and the global food economy.
 My ethnography complicates this binary by attending to the quotidien appetites, labors, and vulnerabilities of particular gendered and classed bodies, thus illuminating the intimate ways that people experience larger political economic formations.
 I argue that sensations of poverty and abundance, pleasure and dissatisfaction, coexist in a single community, household, and even a single person.
 Even amidst austerity, their food practices reveal how Biharis care for their families and refuse the logics of scarcity that govern their lives.

 The Wenner-Gren Foundation and the American Institute for Indian Studies funded 16 months of archival and ethnographic research.
 The resulting dissertation was awarded Cornell’s Guildford Essay Prize, a university-wide award “given to the doctoral student in any field whose thesis is judged to display the highest excellence in English prose.”